mcp-server

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool lists rate providers with an optional filter by product category.
-It is specific and understandable but does not differentiate from sibling tools like get_rates or list_coins.
+The description clearly states the tool lists all rate providers with optional filtering by product category.
+It uses a specific verb ('list') and resource ('providers'), and distinguishes from sibling tools like 'get_rates' which return rate data, not provider metadata.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.